SARAH CLEMENS, CFRE - Development Director (2012)

 Florence Reed believes that when people work together, things change for the better.
 This belief led her to serve as a Peace Corps volunteer in Panama in the early nineties and work for a number of nonprofit organizations.
 In 1997, Reed founded Sustainable Harvest International (SHI), a nonprofit organization dedicated to working with rural Central American communities to implement sustainable land-use practices.
 As president of the organization, Reed spends her time guiding SHI forward with Central American farmers, Central American staff, Board members, US staff and supporters, bringing together a wide variety of individuals to create a better future.
 In recent years she has received an honorary doctorate, along with many awards such as the Yves Rocher Women of the Earth award, Garden Club of America Distinguished Service award and etown e-chievement award.
 In 2009, Florence was painted by artist Robert Shetterly as part of his renowned Americans Who Tell The Truth portrait series.
 In November 2011, Florence was named a Woodrow Wilson Visiting Fellow by The Council of Independent Colleges and in June 2012, Florence was presented with the National Peace Corps Association's prestigious Shriver Award for Distinguished Humanitarian Service.
 (Related: Speaker Profile)

-AMANDA ZEHNER - Smaller World and Field Coordinator (2012)
+AMANDA ZEHNER - Interim Field Program Director (2012)

-Amanda joins SHI as the Smaller World and Field Coordinator following several years of experience with the non-profit and development community in both the United States and internationally.
+Amanda joins SHI as the Interim Field Program Director following years of experience with the non-profit and development community in both the United States and internationally.
 After receiving her B.S. degree from Virginia Tech, Amanda served for over two years in The Gambia, West Africa with the Peace Corps.
 Through her active involvement with reforestation, agriculture, and education initiatives in West Africa, Amanda believed that many traditional approaches to planning and implementation of development programs could be improved to increase the enduring benefits to the participants, as well as to better utilize scarce resources.
-To this end, while pursuing a Masters degree in Sustainable International Development at Brandeis University, Amanda worked closely with SHI’s Honduras affiliate to strengthen organizational learning and reporting processes, and increase the effectiveness of SHI's monitoring and evaluation systems.
-In addition to her academic and field work in monitoring and evaluation, Amanda brings to SHI valuable program management experience in Central America through her previous responsibility for programs in Guatemala with the NGO Pueblo a Pueblo.
+To this end, while pursuing a Masters degree in Sustainable International Development at Brandeis University, Amanda worked closely with SHI’s Honduras affiliate to strengthen organizational learning and reporting processes.
+In addition to her academic and field work in monitoring and evaluation, Amanda brings to SHI valuable program management experience in Central America through her previous work with organic farming and educational programs in Guatemala.